-Description This image of the archangel Gabriel, which has suffered some damage, is most likely a fragment from a much larger painting of the Annunciation, which would have had the Virgin Mary on the right.
-The white lily held by the archangel is symbolic of Mary's virginity.
-The perfectly regular profile, the long curling hair, the gracefulness of the hands, and the overall emphasis on contour lines are characteristic of later 15th-century central Italian painting, of which Signorelli was one of the great masters.
-For more information on this panel, please see Federico Zeri's 1976 catalogue no. 95, pp. 142-143.
+Description This image of the archangel Gabriel is a fragment from a much larger painting of the Annunciation, which had the Virgin Mary on the right (now in a private collection).
+The white lily held by the archangel is symbolic of Mary's purity.
+The perfectly regular profile, the long curling hair, the gracefulness of the hands, and the overall emphasis on contour lines are characteristic of later 15th-century Central Italian painting, of which Signorelli was one of the great masters.

 |12/31/1969||Examination||examined for condition|